GeetikaSh/Data-Science-Interview-Practice/Naive Bayes.md

 3. **Bernoulli Naive Bayes**
    - Used for binary features (e.g., presence or absence of words in a document).
    - Works well for text classification tasks with binary term frequency.
+Where each word represents one features in the data.

 ---